-As described in Section 4.5(a), the records search results indicate that there are no previously recorded cultural resources within the APE.
+As described in Section 4.5(a), the previously recorded cultural resource mapped within the APE does not meet the eligibility criteria under CEQA, nor any of the local guidelines presented in the City's 2040 General Plan policies or municipal code.
 A letter was sent to the Native American Heritage Commission (NAHC) by RECON requesting a search of their Sacred Lands File to identify any spiritually significant and/or sacred sites or Traditional Use Areas in the project vicinity.
 The search results came back negative.
-As described in Section 4.5(a) above, no previously recorded resources occur within the APE, and no significant or potentially significant prehistoric or historic cultural resources were observed during the survey of the APE.
-Additionally, the possibility of intact buried significant cultural resources being present within the APE is considered low because of past ground disturbances, including previous agricultural activity that occurred on the project site and current tilling or mowing for weed control.
+No previously unrecorded significant or potentially significant prehistoric or historic cultural resources were observed during the survey of the APE.
+Additionally, the possibility of intact buried significant cultural resources being present within the APE is considered low because of past demolition and repeated ground disturbances, including previous agricultural activity that occurred on the project site and current tilling or mowing for weed control.
 Therefore, the project would not cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5, and impacts would be less than significant.